Common Urban Myths About Transport

 (Adelaide was also in the early 1990s the first city to experiment with free public transport for students, as was proposed by the Victorian Liberal Party in the 2006 state election.
 This did not help arrest Adelaide's steep decline in patronage, and is best seen as a policy that may or may not have benefits for education but probably doesn't for transport.)

-An Age article in March 2006 estimated that free public transport would cost about $340 million a year.
+Thus, an Age article in March 2006 estimated that free public transport would cost about $340 million a year.
 Logically, this has to be weighed up against the alternative, which is to spend an additional $340 million a year on improved services.
 This would likely boost patronage more than free public transport would, and because more passengers means more fares collected, there would be increased revenue allowing services to be improved further still.

 On the other hand, once you've made public transport free, the money for any additional services has to be found in government budgets.
 So does the money to employ staff, that are needed for passenger assistance and security even if they're not selling tickets.
 This means that the more well-used the system is, the more it costs the taxpayer - quite the reverse of the world's best public transport systems, which come close to covering their costs (often despite relatively low fares) because they attract high patronage and hence high fare revenue.